The Mars Volta (album): Writing and composition

 Bixler-Zavala wrote "Palm Full of Crux" as a tribute to the band's co-founding member Jeremy Michael Ward.
 Ward died of an apparent heroin overdose on May 25, 2003, just months before the release of the band's debut album, De-Loused in the Comatorium.
 Bixler-Zavala wrote the track "as a lighthouse to him, wherever he is".

 Prior to the release of the band's 2009 album, Octahedron, both Rodríguez-López and Bixler-Zavala suggested that that album was their first "pop" release, with Bixler-Zavala noting at the time: "We wanted to make the opposite of all the records we've done.
 All along we've threatened people that we'd make a pop record, and now we have."
 Reflecting on what they considered "pop" at that time and his resistance to writing songs within the genre, Bixler-Zavala noted: "At the time I couldn't have that conversation, because I was so stuck in whatever sort of genre where we were pigeonholed as.
 I was so comfortable, and I was so used to making very long songs and having them be labyrinth-like and all that kind of stuff.
 And I just couldn't get my head around it."
 Rodríguez-López elaborated: "We've been warning you guys, we were saying ten years ago that the most revolutionary thing we could do was make a pop record.
 We're in our mid-to-late 40s and you can't just still be doing the same shit, expecting to wear an old t-shirt that doesn't fit any more."

 Rodríguez-López and Bixler-Zavala self-titled the album to give them a "clean slate" from their past work as the Mars Volta.
+Rodríguez-López would later state, "I feel like The Mars Volta is finally beginning – that’s why the last album was self-titled, because we’ve finally stripped everything away and arrived at what the whole concept was at the beginning."